jpruiz114/widgets/ContactForm/README.md

 **Grunt**, as listed above, uses several tasks to automate:

-* Validating of json files.
+* Validating the json files.
-* Validating of JavaScript files.
+* Validating the JavaScript files.
 * Removing the logging from JavaScript (Console.log() calls that developers use).
 * Compiling the sass files into css files.